DATRAN Australia

 DATRAN Australia has over thirty years experience providing remote monitoring and control solutions for utilities, local governments, irrigation, agriculture and many other industries.

-Local Governments in Australia and New Zealand rely on our industrial grade telemetry hardware and SCADA solutions to provide reliable monitoring and alarm management for their critical infrastructure.
+Councils in Australia and New Zealand also rely on our industrial grade telemetry and SCADA solutions to provide monitoring and alarm management for their critical infrastructure.

 Talk to DATRAN Australia today about your remote monitoring and management requirements.
 Let us help tailor the perfect solution for you.